lgoldstein/mina-sshd/README.md

 client.setOtherConfiguration(...);
 client.start();

-// using the client for multiple sessions...
-    try (ClientSession session = client.connect(user, host, port).verify(...timeout...).getSession()) {
+    // using the client for multiple sessions... try (ClientSession session = client.connect(user, host, port).verify(...timeout...).getSession()) {
         session.addPasswordIdentity(...password..); // for password-based authentication
     or (Note: can add BOTH password AND public key identities - depends on the client/server security setup) session.addPublicKeyIdentity(...key-pair...); // for password-less authentication

         session.auth().verify(...timeout...);
         // start using the session to run commands, do SCP/SFTP, create local/remote port forwarding, etc...
     }

+    // NOTE: this is just an example - one can open multiple concurrent sessions using the same client.
+    //      No need to close the previous session before establishing a new one try (ClientSession anotherSession = client.connect(otherUser, otherHost, port).verify(...timeout...).getSession()) {
+        anotherSession.addPasswordIdentity(...password..); // for password-based authentication
+    or (Note: can add BOTH password AND public key identities - depends on the client/server security setup) anotherSession.addPublicKeyIdentity(...key-pair...); // for password-less authentication

+        anotherSession.auth().verify(...timeout...);
+        // start using the session to run commands, do SCP/SFTP, create local/remote port forwarding, etc...
+    }

-// exiting in an orderly fashion client.stop();
+// exiting in an orderly fashion once the code no longer needs to establish SSH session
+// NOTE: this can/should be done when the application exits. client.stop();
 ```
 # Embedding an SSHD server instance in 5 minutes